frmichel/taxref-ld/src/README.md

 In a second step, the translation to RDF is carried out using [Morph-xR2RML](https://github.com/frmichel/morph-xr2rml/), an implementation of the [xR2RML mapping language](http://i3s.unice.fr/~fmichel/xr2rml_specification.html) [1] for MongoDB databases.

 The scripts, configuration and mapping files are provided in directory [xR2RML](xR2RML).

+### RDF files import into Virtuoso

+RDF files generated at the previous step are imported into a Virtuoso OS instance as separate named graphs.
+The scripts involved are provided in directory [virtuoso](virtuoso).

 ### References